Chasing Truth: Chapter 19

 Moments later she heard their footsteps fade as they started back down.
-A smile touched her lips but she didn’t lift her head.
+A smile touched her lips although she didn’t lift her head.
 They knew her too well.
 She gave herself another half hour, enjoying the sea breeze and letting her mind settle on the decision she made.

 She saw them the moment it came into view.
 The yard was filled with multi-colored pinwheels.
 She tried to fight the smile even though no one was there to see it.
 Apparently Tyler decided her time was up.

 She bent down and drew her fingers along a few of the pinwheels.
 There, with her heart aching and her mind torn, she made a decision.
 Tyler wanted Blake Mason.
 She wanted answers.
-If Tyler found something…well, Blake made his own bed.
+If Tyler found something…well, Blake had made his own bed.